Dumped commercial waste proves costly

 Fixed penalty notices act as an 'out of court settlement' to discharge the businesses liability for the offence in an efficient and timely manner.

-"We urge all holiday accommodation providers to make sure they have adequate recycling facilities in place for visitors and that any residual commercial waste is dealt with professionally by a registered waste carrier.
+"All holiday accommodation providers need to have enough recycling facilities for visitors and that any left-over commercial rubbish is dealt with professionally by a registered waste carrier.

 "Dumping rubbish in the countryside is not only irresponsible and anti-social, particularly in the National Park, it is costly to remove and is a blight on the countryside for both residents and visitors."